awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ### What Are Management Events?<a name="cloudtrail-concepts-management-events"></a>

-Management events provide insight into management operations that are performed on resources in your AWS account\.
+Management events provide information about management operations that are performed on resources in your AWS account\.
 These are also known as *control plane operations*\.
 Example management events include:
 + Configuring security \(for example, IAM `AttachRolePolicy` API operations\)\.
 + Registering devices \(for example, Amazon EC2 `CreateDefaultVpc` API operations\)\.
 + Configuring rules for routing data \(for example, Amazon EC2 `CreateSubnet` API operations\)\.